 DISCHARGE PIPING: As on the inlet, discharge piping should be at least as large as the flowmeter connection.
 In addition, for pressure fed flowmeters on air or gas service the discharge piping should be as short and open as possible.
 This will allow operation of the flow tube at near atmospheric pressure and insure the accuracy of the device.
-This is of less importance on water or liquid flowmeters since the flowing medium is generally incompressible and medicate head to pressure will is generally incompressible and moderate back pressure will not affect the accuracy of the instrument as calibrated.
+This is of less importance on water or liquid flowmeters since the flowing medium is generally incompressible and moderate back pressure will not affect the accuracy of the instrument as calibrated.